If You Weigh Over 170 Pounds, Here's What You Need To Do To Lose Weight

 Use The Buddy System

-Don’t do it alone.
+Don't do it alone.
 Consistently going to the gym and eating clean is hard, but it could hurt a little less if you had a partner to go through it with you.
-And that’s not because misery loves company, but because buddying up is a fun way to stay accountable.
-According to Cedric Bryant, Ph.D., “Social support has been shown to help people stay on track with healthy lifestyle behaviors.
-You can encourage and motivate each other.”
+And that's not because misery loves company, but because buddying up is a fun way to stay accountable.
+According to Cedric Bryant, Ph.D., the President and Chief Science Officer of the American Council on Exercise, "Social support has been shown to help people stay on track with healthy lifestyle behaviors.
+You can encourage and motivate each other."

 Hit The Snooze Button

-University of Colorado researchers found that those watching their weight ate 6 percent fewer calories when they got enough sleep, which the National Sleep Foundation defines as seven to eight hours for most adults.
+University of Colorado researchers found that those watching their weight ate 6 percent fewer calories when they got enough sleep, which the National Sleep Foundation defines as seven to nine hours for most adults.
 So stop feeling guilty about going horizontal and get some shut-eye.
-And when you wake up, get a move on these 15 Ways To Lose Weight Before Breakfast.
+And when you wake up, get a move on these ways to lose weight before breakfast.